mblwhoi/drupal_faceted_search/README.txt

   You will need as many 'temp_faceted_search_results_[env_id]' entries as there are faceted search environments (env_id is the numeric identifier for the faceted search environment, to be specified without the brackets).
-You can find out the env_id by editing an environment and looking at its URL path, which has the form 'admin/settings/faceted_search/[env_id]'.
+You can find out the env_id by editing an environment and looking at its administration URL, which has a path in the form 'admin/settings/faceted_search/[env_id]'.

   Reference: http://drupal.org/node/227634#comment-864171.